 Statistical process control is a powerful and necessary key ingredient in any strategy to improve quality, productivity, and competitive position.
-This two-day workshop is designed to provide participants with a clear understanding of the vital importance of SPC in controlling and improving the processes and to give students the practical knowledge of using statistical methods in analyzing production and service processes.
+This two-day Statistical Process Control training is designed to provide participants with a clear understanding of the vital importance of SPC in controlling and improving the processes and to give students the practical knowledge of using statistical methods in analyzing production and service processes.

 - Adopting a Systems Perspective